 We’ve received two Emmy nominations!
-All in the Game: The Black Athlete in America is nominated in the Outstanding Arts, Culture and Entertainment Report category and our trailer for the What Happens Next series is nominated for Outstanding Promotional Announcement.
+All in the Game: The Black Athlete in America is nominated in the Outstanding Arts, Culture and Entertainment Report category and our What Happens Next trailer is nominated for Outstanding Promotional Announcement.

 In early April we premiered Finding the Code, the first in a three-part series with STAT, which explores genetic medicine and what its successes and failures mean for the future.
 Following the video we hosted a panel discussion with Mildred Solomon and Josephine Johnston of The Hastings Center.

 Great news!
 The Mirror Awards, which honor journalists who hold a mirror to their own industry for the public’s benefit, have nominated The Outrage Machine in the Best Single Article/Story category!
 You can watch the nominee here.